 Over the past 30 years, the state of Oregon has recognized the importance of watershed services to the economic vitality and environmental quality of the state.
-Oregon was a pioneer in the national environmental movement of the late 1970s, particularly with respect to land-use planning and water quality (Walth, 1994).
+Oregon was a pioneer in the national environmental movement of the late 1970's, particularly with respect to land-use planning and water quality (Walth, 1994).
 The most recent manifestation of this priority recognition is exemplified by the Oregon Plan for Salmon and Watersheds (State of Oregon, 1997), a statewide initiative that was developed in response to proposed listings of native salmonids under the federal Endangered Species Act.
 The purpose of the Oregon Plan is to ensure watershed health and restore native salmonid fisheries to a sustainable level.
 To this end, the Oregon Watershed Enhancement Board (OWEB) was established by State Legislature in 1999 to monitor watershed conditions, coordinate programs, and administer lottery-derived restoration funds.
 With a current budget of \$80 million, one of the primary functions of OWEB is to support protection, recovery, and restoration projects by community-based watershed councils across the state.
 The fundamental council philosophy is to engage citizens in understanding their local watershed conditions and to garner support for investment in the improved health therein.

-The initial step in this process is completion of a basinwide watershed assessment.
-As described by OWEB (1999, p.
-3), "watershed assessment is a process for evaluating how well a watershed is working."
-The purpose is to determine locations that would most benefit by restoration of natural processes to improve fish habitat and water quality.
-Primary goals include:
+The initial step in this process is completion of a basin-wide watershed assessment.
+As described by OWEB (1999), "watershed assessment is a process for evaluating how well a watershed is working.
+This process includes steps for identifying issues, examining the history of the watershed, describing its features, and evaluating various resources within the watershed."
+The purpose of an assessment is to determine locations that would most benefit by restoration of natural processes to improve fish habitat and water quality.
+The primary goals include:

-- 1. Identifying features and processes important to fish habitat and water quality, - 2.
-Determining how natural processes influence those resources, - 3.
-Understanding the types of human activities that affect fish habitat and water quality, and - 4.
-Evaluating cumulative effects of land management practices over time.
+- (1) identification of features and processes important to fish habitat and water quality, - (2) determine how natural processes influence those resources, - (3) understand the types of human activities that affect fish habitat and water quality, and - (4) evaluate the cumulative effects of land management practices over time.

 Thus, the philosophical premise of a watershed assessment "is that streams and their channels are the result not only of surrounding landform, geology, and climate, but of all upslope and in-stream influences as well.
 The assessment is directed at broad-scale patterns.
 It uses aspects of water quality and fish habitat as indicators of watershed health.
 To identify potential problems, the assessment relies on existing data, local knowledge of land managers, and field surveys."
-(OWEB, 1999, p.
-4).
-Clearly, geological observation, data analysis, and interpretation are critical activities that lead to the understanding of landforms, processes, and ecological services in a given watershed (Figure 1).
-Once an initial assessment is completed, this baseline information is used to guide development, design, and implementation of river restoration projects to improve ecological function.
-River restoration is here de-
+(OWEB, 1999).
+Clearly geological observation, data analysis, and interpretation are critical activities that lead to the understanding of landforms, processes, and ecological services in a given watershed.
+Once an initial assessment is completed, this baseline information is then used to guide development, design, and implementation of river restoration projects to improve ecological function.
+River restoration is here defined as the act of improving "hydrologic, geomorphic, and ecological processes in a degraded watershed system and replacing lost, damaged, or compromised elements of the natural system" (Wohl and others, 2005).